MeriemIdris101/BattleShip/README.md

 8. Repeat: The game continues with turns alternating between you and the computer until one side's ships are all sunk.
 9. Winner: The game will declare a winner based on whether you or the computer sank all the opponent's ships.
 10. Game end: The game ends when all of either your or the computer's ships are sunk.
 The winner is displayed at the end of the game.

+Challenges -->
+- To most, this game is not challenging.
+But there are no grid outlines so to some, it'll be difficult to tell where the columns and rows are.
+- You also need patience for this game.
+It can be frustrating when you keep getting misses, but very rewarding when you get hits.